OrianaVenture/VentureValheim/LogoutTweaks/README.md

 ### 0.3.0

 * Now tracks all status effects!
-* Fix for stamina config setting, now lets you ignore that feature entirely
+* Fix for stamina config setting, now lets you ignore that feature entirely.
-* You will need to generate a new config file
+* You will need to generate a new config file.
 * Changed file storage structure, expect a warning on version upgrade.

 ### 0.2.1